Palm Beach, Florida: Arts and events

 The Society of the Four Arts is a nonprofit charity organization established in 1936.
 Located on the north side of Royal Palm Way near the Royal Park Bridge, the Four Arts Plaza has an art gallery, a concert hall auditorium, two libraries, a botanical garden, and a sculpture garden.
 The two libraries serve as public libraries for the town of Palm Beach, one a children's library and the other a general public library.
 Officially named the Gioconda and Joseph King Library, the town's general public library has more than 70,000 items, including books, audiobooks, DVDs, and periodicals.
 The Dixon Education Building features art studio and classrooms, as well as an apartment for an artist visiting the Society of the Four Arts.

 Royal Poinciana Playhouse, near Cocoanut Row and Royal Poinciana Way, formerly hosted ballets, Broadway plays, opera, and other cultural events.
 Although the venue has been closed since 2004, it remains structurally sound.
 Up Markets acquired control of the playhouse in 2014 via a long-term lease.
-Negotiations and plans for reopening the playhouse are ongoing as of 2020.
+In December 2022, extensive renovations began on the building's interior, which will have a capacity of about 400 people upon its expected completion in 2024.

 Worth Avenue and its vicinity also has several art galleries, including DTR Modern Galleries, Evey Fine Art Gallery, Galeria of Sculpture, Gallerie Y, and the John H. Surovek Gallery.
 Additionally, the Norton Museum of Art and its sculpture gardens are just across the Intracoastal Waterway in West Palm Beach.

 The Hope for Depression Research Foundation hosts an annual 5K run/walk known as the Race of Hope to Defeat Depression.
 In 2020, the event raised about $400,000 for depression research.
 The Palm Beach International Film Festival had been hosted in the town in the months of March and April since 1996.
 However, the festival has been on hiatus since 2018, following the resignation of CEO Jeff Davis.
 Various events are hosted on Worth Avenue, including historical walking tours held year-round.
 Once a year, the Palm Beach Charity Register magazine publishes a guide to charitable events held in the town and other nearby localities.
 The magazine promoted 186 charity galas, luncheons, and parties scheduled between the fall of 2019 and summer of 2020.